AuroraLS3/ROM-tools/documentation/hours.md

 25.04.18 | 1.5 | In depth Architecture detail, expanded tests a little
 26.04.18 | 2 | Small style adjustments, attempt to add settings via database (reverted), Added file based settings and tests for the new settings code.
 29.04.18 | 1 | Changed database structure slightly
+30.04.18 | 1 | Added subfolders to settings view
 Total | 44 |